ClaudiusAyadi/adun.css/README.md

 To use this version, install [Live SASS Compile](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass&ssr=false).
 I have included a local setting for the plugin under `.vscode` folder.
 You can modify it to fit your project structure.

-Also, delete `package-postcss.json` and `postcss.config.js`.
+Also, delete `package-postcss.json` and `postcss.config.js` since you don't need them for this version.
 It's optional but helps to make your project structure tidy.

-Finally, run `pnpm purge` to remove unused CSS in the final compiled CSS.
+Finally, run `pnpm install` or `npm install` to install `purgeCSS`, then `pnpm purge` or `npm run purge` to remove unused CSS in the final compiled CSS.

 ii.
 PostCSS and plugins - This is the best version if you don't mind your final colors being in `hex` and `rgba` formats.
+Everything is handled by `PostCSS` and easy to modify to suit your needs.

 To use this version, delete `package.json`, then rename `package-postcss.json` to `package.json`.

-Run `pnpm install` or `npm install`, then `pnpm start` or `npm start`.
+Run `pnpm install` or `npm install`, then `pnpm start` or `npm start` to build.